 1/4 teaspoon salt

-- Sift together flour, cocoa, baking soda and salt into a medium bowl.
+- Sift together flour cocoa powder and salt into a bowl.

-- Combine bananas, eggs, milk and sugar in a blender and blend until smooth.
+- Into a blender add bananas, melted butter, sugar and vanilla, blend until smooth.

 Notes, Tips and Suggestions